-By making this recipe at home, you'll be able to enjoy a homemade meal that's even better than your favorite takeout place.
-Plus, you'll save time and money by avoiding the wait times and money.
+By making this recipe at home, you'll enjoy a homemade meal that's even better than your favorite takeout place.

 Ingredients